webmatze/redbookmaster/PERFORMANCE_TODO.md

 - `peek()` for read-only access without updating order
 - `get()` for access that updates LRU order
 - `contains_key()` for existence checks

 ---

+### [x] Batch write samples in concatenation (Priority 2 - High)
+**File:** `crates/redbookmaster-lib/src/audio/concat.rs`

+Implemented batch processing for both silence writing and track audio writing:
+- Pre-allocates a buffer of 8192 samples
+- Reads and writes in batches instead of one sample at a time
+- Reduces overhead from individual function calls and error mapping

+---

+### [x] Fix double file open in LoadAndPlay (Priority 2 - High)
+**File:** `crates/redbookmaster-gui/src/player/engine.rs`

+Fixed by reusing the same decoder for both getting duration and playback:
+- `total_duration()` doesn't consume the decoder, so we can use the same source
+- Eliminated redundant file open and decode operations

+---

+### [x] Debounce auto-save (Priority 2 - High)
+**File:** `crates/redbookmaster-gui/src/main.rs`

+Implemented debounced auto-save with:
+- `has_pending_save` and `last_modification_time` fields in AppState
+- `auto_save()` now marks changes as pending instead of saving immediately
+- `flush_pending_save()` performs the actual save after 1 second debounce
+- Timer checks for pending saves every ~1 second
+- `force_save()` called on app exit to save any remaining changes

+---